History of the Aether Theory

 independently within DSSU theory. |

-DSSU theory developed in 2002
+Cosmology theory (called DSSU) developed in 2002

 Based on the epochal insight that the Universe is cellularly

-structured into cosmic cells of dynamic aether-space.
+structured into cosmic cells of dynamic aether. |

 A unified aether described as:

-2) Gravitationally dual-dynamic;
+(2) Gravitationally dual-dynamic;

-3) Boundless. |
+(3) Boundless. |

-1) The aether serves as the medium for the
+(1) Aether serves as the medium for the

 dual-dynamic in the sense that it expands and also contracts.
 The